-- The cement replacements for an inexperienced concrete has fly ash, ground granulated blast-furnace slag (GCBS) blast furnace cement and many others.
+- The cement replacements for inexperienced concrete have fly ash, ground granulated blast-furnace slag (GCBS) blast furnace cement, and many others.

 - Ground granulated blast furnace slag (GCBS) will also be raised as a cement substitute for concrete, GGBS is a by-product iron and metal fabrication process from a blast furnace.